-We came to the end of the conversation and she had to leave for bed.
-She told me she will come back the next day with the doctors and she will assist with the research.
-Opifex also received news from her that they decided that he would get a Companion in the morning.
+We came to the end of the conversation, and she had to leave for bed.
+She told me she will come back the next day with the doctors and will assist with the research.
+Opifex also received news from her.
+They decided he would get a Companion in the morning.
 Opifex looked shocked at the news.

 “What do I need with a Companion?”

 “We think you need the company through this tough time.”